brainworxx/kreXX-TYPO3-Extension/Documentation/Plugins/Aimeos/Index.rst

 Aimeos debugger
 ===============

 There is a lot of php magic happening in the aimoes shop.
-When getting informations out of objects, items or views you have to use them.
+When getting information out of objects, items or views you have to use them.
 With the used decorator pattern in place, you can may have a hard time finding the information you need.

 Features